Forecast raises $5.5M for its ‘AI-powered’ project management software – TechCrunch

 To tackle this, Forecast uses AI to help keep projects on track and make project management more efficient.
 The software integrates with existing tools — such as Trello, Slack, Gdrive, Githum and Salesforce — and uses these various external data-points as key indicators for how well a project is running.

 “[It pulls in] data from disparate systems and synthesizes it into something human-readable with powerful AI,” explains Kayser.
 “Everyone on your team can continue to use the tool they prefer without sacrificing dead-simple scheduling, reporting and collaboration for project managers and senior executives.
-With better insights and tools, project managers can be more efficient and gain insights from increasingly complex projects”.
+With better insights and tools, project managers can be more efficient and gain insights from increasingly complex projects.”

 The use of AI is proactive, too.
-This includes matching the best person and role to the task, automation of time registration, forecasting the size and duration of tasks, and being alerted before a project is in trouble.
+This includes matching the best person and role to the task, automation of time registration, forecasting the size and duration of tasks and being alerted before a project is in trouble.

-With regards to target customer, Kayser says that Forecast is focused on helping IT & services, marketing, and computer software development companies that “rely on capacity being predictable and project delivery being successful”.
+With regards to target customers, Kayser says that Forecast is focused on helping IT & services, marketing and computer software development companies that “rely on capacity being predictable and project delivery being successful.”

-Forecast currently has “hundreds of customers” in over 40 countries.
+Forecast currently has “hundreds of customers” in more than 40 countries.
 The software has helped customers manage more than 40,000 projects with more than 1,000,000 tasks created.